BloomTech-Labs/key-conservation-mobile/README.md

 ## Documentation

-See [Backend Documentation](https://github.com/labs14-key-conservation/backend) for details on the backend of our project.
+See [PVD - Technical Research](https://www.notion.so/Technical-Research-bcfbf8b7612842a0ab87bec772565c3e) for details on overall archiecture.